Learning the 3D Fauna of the Web: Abstract

 \section{Abstract}

-Learning 3D models of all animals on the Earth requires massively scaling up existing solutions.
+Learning 3D models of all animals in nature requires massively scaling up existing solutions.
 With this ultimate goal in mind, we develop 3D-Fauna, an approach that learns a pan-category deformable 3D animal model for more than 100 animal species jointly.
-One crucial bottleneck of modeling animals is the limited availability of training data, which we overcome by simply learning from 2D Internet images.
-We show that prior category-specific attempts fail to generalize to rare species with limited training images.
+One crucial bottleneck of modeling animals is the limited availability of training data, which we overcome by learning our model from 2D Internet images.
+We show that prior approaches, which are category-specific, fail to generalize to rare species with limited training images.
 We address this challenge by introducing the Semantic Bank of Skinned Models (SBSM), which automatically discovers a small set of base animal shapes by combining geometric inductive priors with semantic knowledge implicitly captured by an off-the-shelf self-supervised feature extractor.
 To train such a model, we also contribute a new large-scale dataset of diverse animal species.
-At inference time, given a single image of any quadruped animal, our model reconstructs an articulated 3D mesh in a feed-forward fashion within seconds.
+At inference time, given a single image of any quadruped animal, our model reconstructs an articulated 3D mesh in a feed-forward manner in seconds.